13” x 19” framed print; vessel dimensions vary ~18” x 6”

 Intergalactic Navel Gazing is an archive of my encounter with the Umbilicaria mammulata lichen: printed broadsheets with a lyrical essay mix science, historical and personal accounts to describe foraging and processing the plant; thin sheets of handmade abaca paper with lichen remnants from the dyeing process resemble and pucker like skin; while, flamework glass vessels filled with dye call to mind the atmosphere and paradoxically the human body.
 This work engages a symbiotic species to elaborate on the concept of interspecies dependency.

 One of several projects that employs natural dye making and ethnobotanical processes as a mode of discovering place through plants.
-Printed matter available through Fruit & Rot.
+Writing and printed matter related to this project are available through Fruit & Rot.

 Create Space Gallery, Cold Spring, NY.